Rag Tag Procession, the bend that disappeared

 For children there will be dress ups and baskets to carry for important findings.

-This event is presented by City of Yarra with artist Annie Bolitho.
+This event is presented thanks to a City of Yarra climate action grant, with artists Annie Bolitho and Ria Soemardjo.

-Accessibility: This event is NOT wheelchair friendly.
+Accessibility: The event is fairly wheelchair friendly.
 Riverfest welcomes everyone—we’re committed to making our events accessible and inclusive for people of all abilities.
 If you have accessibility needs and require support to attend, please email carolyn.tate@yarrariver.org.au

 About Riverfest